5 Signs Water Leaking From Ceiling Points to Your Roof

 Step 4: Repair Interior Damage

-• Dry the affected area: Use fans and dehumidifiers to thoroughly dry out the water-damaged area.
+Dry the affected area: Use fans and dehumidifiers to thoroughly dry out the water-damaged area.
+The drying process is crucial to prevent mold growth and further damage.

 Get the Roof Repair You Need